MartinThoma/MartinThoma.github.io/_posts/2011-10-11-challenge-websites.md

 I guess you can imagine what a math challenge is?
 1 + 1 = x, solve to x would be one.
 The <a title="Impossible Puzzle" href="http://en.wikipedia.org/wiki/Impossible_Puzzle">Impossible Puzzle</a> would be another one.

 The science challenges are like the homework I had to do in school.
 Some are very difficult, others are quite easy.
-But the kind of quesions which were very simmilar to the questions in school.
+But the kind of questions which were very similar to the questions in school.
 <h3>Information Gathering</h3>
 Almost every challenge could also be in the "Information Gathering" category.
 Who doesn't try Google first?
 (Except if the answer is obvious, of course.)